qiskit-community/qiskit-alt/README.md

 `qiskit_alt` is not available on pypi.
 This package is developed in a virtual environment.
 The following instructions assume you are using a virtual environment.
+But, this is not necessary.
+Nor is it necessary to install `qiskit_alt` in editable mode.

 * Clone this repository (qiskit_alt) with git and cd to the top level.

 * You may allow `qiskit_alt` to download and install Julia for you, using [`jill.py`](https://github.com/johnnychen94/jill.py).
-  Otherwise you can follow instructions for [installing Julia manually](./Install_Julia.md)
+  Otherwise you can follow instructions for [installing Julia manually](./Install_Julia.md).

 * Do `python -m venv ./env`, which creates a virtual environment for python packages needed to run `qiskit_alt`.
   You can use whatever name you like in place of the directory `./env`.